mhorpheus/test/DFIR-Hotline.md

 4. Ensure that person taking over an incident acknowledges it and is comfortable with all information provided.
 5. Update Resilient “Members” tab -> “Owner/Account manager field” with name of person taking over an incident.

-If the receiving person is not responsive over Slack one can attempt to call him directly and bring his attention to a Slack discussion.
+Try calling IBM mobile number of the receiving person if there is no response to the Slack messages.
 It is the responsibility of a person handing over an incident to ensure that the receiver acknowledges receipt of an incident.
 Just leaving a slack message or dropping an email with details of the incident is unacceptable.
 PagerDuty contains two on-call schedules, so in the event that the Primary on-call person is unavailable, the Second on-call person should be engaged.

 The receiving geography on-call person is responsible for raising this incident to his/her Delivery Lead (for EMEA) or Engagement Lead (for NA) for team resource allocation.